evlach/evlach.github.io/index.md

 ## Introduction

 Currently, I am working as a freelancer in the field IoT, Web Accessibility and eHealth.
-At the moment I am partner with [Dextera Consulting](https://www.dexteraconsulting.com/) and working for WADcher EU project.
+I am working as an external expert partner of [Dextera Consulting](https://www.dexteraconsulting.com/) at WADcher EU project.
 I am also an active Expert for H2020 European projects.

 Between Oct 2017 and end of Oct 2019, I was a Senior Software Engineer at [Cedalo AG](http://www.cedalo.com).
 I am co-founder of [Cedalo AG](http://www.cedalo.com).